sebrode/Mobile-Computing-Virtual-Keyboard/README.md

 # Mobile-Computing-Virtual-Keyboard

+## How to use
+Build and install the app: npm install
+Run the app: npm run dev
+Clean the app: npm run clean
+Full clean the app: npm run clean:full

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.